YesCT/alim.ac/source/blog/2014-02-08-open-source-survival-guide-with-coraline-ada-ehmke.html.md

 ### On contributing

-A picture is worth a thousand words, but good documentation is worth a thousand _lines_ of code.
+A picture is worth a thousand words, but good documentation is worth a thousand lines of code.
 Especially documentation for getting started with a particular tool.
 Documentation is a process.
 Helping write and rewrite documentation is a great way to get started with contributing to open source.

 In the Drupal community there have been several initiatives to make contributing an easier process for [novice contributors][].
-One such initiative is [Drupal Ladder][], another is [tagging issues][] with _Novice_ to help identify tasks suitable for folks who are just getting started.
+One such initiative is [Drupal Ladder][].
+Another is [tagging issues][] with _Novice_.
+This helps identify tasks suitable for folks who are just getting started, and make it obvious that novices are welcome.

 [novice contributors]: https://drupal.org/novice
 [Drupal Ladder]: http://drupalladder.org